Tertiary education fees in Australia: Commonwealth Supported Places (CSP) & Student Contribution (SC)

-In 2007, HECS places became known as Commonwealth supported places (CSP).
-The Commonwealth government determines the number and allocation of undergraduate Commonwealth supported places with each public higher education provider each year, through the Commonwealth Grant Scheme (CGS).
+The Commonwealth government determines the number and allocation of undergraduate "Commonwealth Supported Places" (CSP) with each public higher education provider each year, through the Commonwealth Grant Scheme (CGS).
 A CSP is a higher education place for which the Commonwealth government makes a contribution to the higher education provider towards the cost of a student's education.
-The student makes a contribution towards the cost of education, known as the student contribution.
-Commonwealth supported places are available to citizens of Australia and New Zealand and Australian permanent residents.
+The student makes a contribution towards the cost of education, known as the "Student Contribution" (SC).
+Commonwealth supported places are available to citizens of Australia, New Zealand and Australian permanent residents.

-The majority of CSPs are managed through the tertiary admissions centre in each state or territory (although universities make the selections, deciding which students they will make offers to):
+The majority of CSPs are managed through the Tertiary Admissions Centre (TACs) in each state or territory, although universities make the selections, deciding which students they will make offers to.